Data Model

 Event

 In the data model, an Event represents a distinct wildlife health event recorded at a specific longitude, latitude, and timestamp.
-Each Event is a point that can contain zero Collections (opportunistic detections of Sources) up to an unlimited number of Collections.
+Each Event is a point that can be associated with no active effort to collect data from the field up to an unlimited number of efforts (Collection Points).

-The definition of a “wildlife health event”, and therefore, what an Event represents in a Surveillance Activity will inevitably vary depending on the main epidemiological unit of interest and goals.
+The definition of a “wildlife health event”, and therefore, what an Event represents in a Surveillance Activity will inevitably vary depending on the main epidemiological unit of interest receiving the longitude, latitude, and temporal stamp.
 Examples include:

-- A site where Animals are captured at time t for Specimen collection
+- A site where Animals are captured at time t to obtain Specimens

 - The position and time a dead animal is found during a ranger patrol